vladkinoman/just-my-notes/books/best-comics-to-read.md

 - **Maus**
 - **Persopolis**

-I’d have to add Dark Knight Returns but it has no where near the critical acclaim or mainstream, general recognition of the other three.
+I’d have to add **Dark Knight Returns** but it has no where near the critical acclaim or mainstream, general recognition of the other three.

-> Dark Knight Returns is Frank Miller’s version of an old, embittered Batman.
+> **Dark Knight Returns** is Frank Miller’s version of an old, embittered Batman.
 I don’t think Nolan took anything interesting from this version, personally.
 I love this comic though, I have a hard time deciding if DKR or Watchmen is ‘better’.
 >
 > This is the book that transformed Batman from the old comedy tv show to the much darker batman we're used to nowadays.
 It's pretty political though, at least one friend I lent it to didn't like it because he didn't agree with the political statements.

-18: Daytripper.
-Saga.
+18: Daytripper. **Saga**.
 Deadly class.

 Those 3 are my favs.

 > 6: Daytripper is the GOAT.

-17: I'll throw this out: Blacksad.
+17: I'll throw this out: *Blacksad*.
 Artwork is really good (animals / humans); stories are well written (detective noir).
 It is not western, so you may find it familiar.

 15: Since you mentioned Nausicäa, and I loved that also, here are some of my favorites:

-[• The Incal](https://www.humanoids.com/y_catalog/book/id/564) by Alexandro Jodorowsky (Artist/Director collaborated on a failed 'Dune' adaptation.
+- [The Incal](https://www.humanoids.com/y_catalog/book/id/564)  by Alexandro Jodorowsky (Artist/Director collaborated on a failed 'Dune' adaptation.
 [For anyone who hasn't see 'Jodorowsy's Dune', please do yourself a favor] Most of that work ended up in this trippy sci-fi epic) and Moebius (the incredible Jean Girard does these fantastically detailed and mind-melting drawings.)

-• [Bone](http://www.boneville.com/comic/bone-issue-one-cover-2/) by Jeff Smith (at first glance looks childish, but is actually a well-thought out, solid fantasy story)
+- [**Bone**](http://www.boneville.com/comic/bone-issue-one-cover-2/) by Jeff Smith (at first glance looks childish, but is actually a well-thought out, solid fantasy story)

-• [Saga](https://imagecomics.com/comics/series/saga) by Brian K. Vaughan (mentioned elsewhere, but it's awesome)
+- [**Saga**](https://imagecomics.com/comics/series/saga) by Brian K. Vaughan (mentioned elsewhere, but it's awesome)

-• And anything ever drawn by Seth Fisher like [Willworld](https://www.goodreads.com/book/show/1415722.Green_Lantern) or [Fantastic Four/Ironman: Big in Japan](https://www.goodreads.com/book/show/1085273.Fantastic_Four_Iron_Man) (he was a playfully eccentric genius comic artist, died tragically young)
+- And anything ever drawn by Seth Fisher like [Willworld](https://www.goodreads.com/book/show/1415722.Green_Lantern) or [Fantastic Four/Ironman: Big in Japan](https://www.goodreads.com/book/show/1085273.Fantastic_Four_Iron_Man) (he was a playfully eccentric genius comic artist, died tragically young)

-> 6: I'm reading Bone for my son at the moment.
+> 6: I'm reading **Bone** for my son at the moment.
 It's not many stories that both a 42 year old and a 8 year old can appreciate.

-13: A turn of the century classic that's been on my mind recently is Transmetropolitan by Warren Ellis.
+13: A turn of the century classic that's been on my mind recently is *Transmetropolitan* by Warren Ellis.
 Great story, strong characters, and extremely relevant to our current political and social climates.
 The main character is a Hunter S. Thompson type journalist who peruses a cyberpunk world advocating for Transients (human-alien trans people) and fighting against insanely corrupt government officials.
 Check it out.

-12: The Sandman by Neil Gaiman
+12: **The Sandman** by Neil Gaiman

 8: My top 5 recommended novels or series are the following:

-Saga by Brian K. Vaughn, Essex County by Jeff Lemire, Bone by Jeff Smith, Maus by Art Spieglman, Berlin by Jason Lutes
+**Saga** by Brian K. Vaughn, Essex County by Jeff Lemire, **Bone** by Jeff Smith, **Maus** by Art Spieglman, Berlin by Jason Lutes

 **What Are Your Favorite Comics to Recommend to People?**